Inside IR35 – What Does Inside IR35 Mean?

 As a client faced with new responsibilities, these are the questions you need to interrogate each contract with.

 Has COVID-19 Affected the IR35 Changes?

 The impact of COVID-19 has led to a delay of the IR35 changes.
 They were due to come into effect in April 2020.
 But within the government’s £330bn COVID-19 package, announced on 17th March in the House of Commons, this was delayed until April 2021.

-In one way, this gives everyone more time to prepare—but while we endure the multiple impacts of a global pandemic.
+In one way, this gave everyone more time to prepare—but while we continue to endure the multiple impacts of a global pandemic.